The Day I Became the Mom Calling Out Instagram Parenting (And Why I Almost Didn't)

 Look, I'm not going to give you some inspirational speech about being brave or trusting yourself.
 You've heard that a thousand times from Instagram therapists, right?

-Here's what I actually want you to know:
+Here's what I actually want you to know about parenting:

 • If you've been questioning every single parenting decision you make because some influencer said your response was "toxic"... you're not broken.

-• If you bought that course or program or guide promising better behavior and it didn't work... your kid isn't broken.
+• If you bought that course or program promising better behavior and it didn't work... your kid isn't broken.

 • If you can't make the viral strategies work in your real life with your real family... you aren't wrong.